jijingdeyi/DCEvo/README.md

 ## Datasets Preparation
 We provide a demo dataset in **"DCEvo/datasets"**.

-We test image fusion according to full datasets in the [project](https://github.com/RollingPlain/IVIF_ZOO/).
+We test image fusion according to full datasets in the [[IVIF ZOO Project](https://github.com/RollingPlain/IVIF_ZOO/)].

 ## Test Image Fusion